Tropical Storm Forming In The Atlantic May Have Sights Set On Florida In Long-Range Forecast

 “Interests there should monitor its progress and updates to the forecast over the next few days,” the NHC report read.

-South Florida is listed as having about a 30% chance of experiencing tropical storm force winds, according to The NHC.
+South Florida is listed as having about a 30 percent chance of experiencing tropical storm force winds, according to the NHC.
 This means sustained wind speeds of greater than 39 MPH, but less than 74, which would then cross into the threshold of a hurricane.

 The current system, which will be named Isaias should it develop into a tropical storm as expected, is on track to make landfall somewhere around Florida’s Broward and Palm Beach counties.
 Isaias would likely be the earliest an “I” storm has ever formed in a hurricane season, which typically runs from June to November.
-The storm which currently holds that distinction is Irene, which became a tropical storm on August 7, 2005.
+The storm that currently holds that distinction is Irene, which became a tropical storm on August 7, 2005.

-But while the threat to Florida is real and continues to grow, Philips implored his followers not to panic, reassuring them that this is not Irma, which walloped the state with monsoonal rains and destructive winds in 2017.
+While the threat to Florida is real and continues to grow, Phillips implored his followers not to panic, reassuring them that this is not Irma, which walloped the state with monsoonal rains and destructive winds in 2017.

-Still, the meteorologist urged residents to get their preparations in order and to tighten up their plans.
+Still, the meteorologist urged residents to get prepared and tighten up their plans.
 The storm’s arrival comes at a difficult time for the state, which is experiencing a surge in coronavirus cases and the social side effects that come with it.